 Giving back to the community is essential for the growth and enjoyment of the hobby, which is why donating to and attending the charity auction can be a refreshing way to interact with fellow enthusiasts.
 Donations can be almost anything related to The Brick and may include vintage or rare sets, memorabilia, promotional items, custom minifigs, MOCs, and accessories.
-Donations can be mailed ahead of time or brought to the event and delivered to the registration desk by Thursday.
-You can print out the donation form (MS Word) (pdf) and submit with your item(s).
-Please include the following info with your donation:
+Donations can be mailed ahead of time or brought to the event and delivered to the registration desk by Thursday at 6 PM.

 I Want to Bid

 Your Brickworld badge has your auction bidding number on the back.
 So, you are all set when you get your badge.
 Bid high and often!
 When you win an item we will record the amount of the winning bid and your number.
 Please see us after the auction for payment.
 Cash and credit are accepted.
 Below are some of the items already scheduled for the auction block: